-These are the prospective financial statements of the New Zealand Superannuation Fund (Fund), a fund established under Section 37 of the New Zealand Superannuation and Retirement Income Act 2001 (Act) on 11 October 2001.
+These are the prospective financial statements of the New Zealand Superannuation Fund (NZ Super Fund), a fund established under Section 37 of the New Zealand Superannuation and Retirement Income Act 2001 (Act) on 11 October 2001.

-The Fund is a long-term, growth-oriented, sovereign wealth fund that was established to help reduce the tax burden on future taxpayers of the rising cost of New Zealand superannuation.
-The Fund is managed and administered by the Guardians of New Zealand Superannuation (Guardians).
+The NZ Super Fund is a long-term, growth-oriented, sovereign wealth fund that was established to help reduce the tax burden on future taxpayers of the rising cost of New Zealand superannuation.
+The NZ Super Fund is managed and administered by the Guardians of New Zealand Superannuation (Guardians).
 The Guardians was established as a Crown entity by Section 48 of the Act and became operative from 30 August 2002.
-The Guardians is expected to invest the Fund in a commercial, prudent manner consistent with:
+The Guardians is expected to invest the NZ Super Fund in a commercial, prudent manner consistent with:

-- best-practice portfolio management; - maximising return without undue risk to the Fund as a whole; and - avoiding prejudice to New Zealand's reputation as a responsible member of the world community.
+- Best-practice portfolio management; - Maximising return without undue risk to the NZ Super Fund as a whole; and - Avoiding prejudice to New Zealand's reputation as a responsible member of the world community.

-The Fund's master custodian is the Northern Trust Corporation.
+The NZ Super Fund's global master custodian is the Northern Trust Corporation.

-The Fund is domiciled in New Zealand and the address of its principal place of business is 21 Queen Street, Auckland.
+The NZ Super Fund is domiciled in New Zealand and the address of its principal place of business is 21 Queen Street, Auckland.

-The prospective financial statements of the Fund for the year ending 30 June 2020 were authorised for issue in accordance with a resolution of the Board of the Guardians of New Zealand Superannuation on 11 April 2019.
+The prospective financial statements of the NZ Super Fund for the year ending 30 June 2021 were authorised for issue in accordance with a resolution of the Board of the Guardians of New Zealand Superannuation on 29 April 2020.